MillionConcepts/marslab/README.md

 We recommend that you use the ```conda``` package manager to control your Python environment for this library.
-We do not officially support use of non-```conda``` Python environments.
-If you're already equipped with conda, please create an env for this package using the following commands:
+We do not officially support use of non-```conda``` Python environments (the setup.py file is included for convenience and install hooks only).
+If you're already equipped with ```conda```, please create an env for this package using the following
+commands:

     conda env create -f environment.yml
     conda activate marslab